-Inaddition, everyone (regardless of age, nationality, etc.) can access the Louvre for free on certain days of the month.
+In addition, everyone (regardless of age, nationality, etc.) can access the Louvre for free on certain days of the month.
 These days are Bastille Day (July 14 each year) and the first Sunday of the month from October to March.
-As can be expected, on these days the Louvre is flooded with visitors.
+As you might expect, on these days the Louvre is flooded with visitors.

-Is a guided tour of the Louvre worth it?
-What are the advantages compared to seeing it on my own?
+Is a guided tour of the Louvre worth it, and what are the advantages over seeing it on my own?

 Short answer: Yes, if you have a good guide, your visit will be much better.
 The Louvre is a huge museum with over 100,000 works of art; some of the Louvre's most famous works of art are also among the most famous in the world.
 Everything from sculptures by Michelangelo, Bernini and Canova to paintings by Da Vinci and Delacroix.

 For all this, having the experience of someone who carries years of wisdom will be able to make you travel back in time, understand the artist's philosophy, the conditions under which the works were created and how something seemingly simple can be steeped in emotions, feelings and skill.
-Without a doubt, a good guide can change the way you appreciate a work of art.
+Without a doubt, a good guide can change the way you appreciate a work.